 Each component should represent approximately 40-50 hours of work.
-Most of this should be under the direct supervision of a teacher, although because of the nature of some of the work, candidates may do some outside school, e.g. research, testing, etc.
+Most of this should be under the direct supervision of a teacher, although because of the nature of some of the work, candidates may do some outside school, e.g. research or testing.
+It is the centre's responsibility to make sure all assessed work is the candidate's original work.
+Candidates must not submit someone else's work as their own.